hupe1980/gatsby-theme-material-ui/examples/composition/README.md

-# example-blog
+# example-composition

-Gatsby example site that shows how to use the blog theme.
+Gatsby example site that shows how to use compose themes.